seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `d`, its query `q` and its count of dated hits `n` — and is written only by the search it records.
 It is additive: an entry written before this revision has none, and a key with no entry has not been searched today.

+**`filled` records how a row was entered, and it is ADDITIVE:** `{ "d", "px", "how" }`, where `how` is `рынок` for a `СЕЙЧАС` or outside-list row, entered at its freeze; `установлен` for a waiting row the payload history proves filled, its commit named; and `не установлен` for the UNDETERMINED branch of §4, carried for the holder.
+A row without the field has not been entered, a run writes the field only from the test that decides it (§4), and a value written in any other words before this revision is decided again by that test on the next run.

 **`dclass` records WHO ESTABLISHED THE DATE, and it is the one field two separate rules read.** `dclass ∈ primary | archive | reported | none` — the class of the source that